 Similar to mitigation, there are more transport adaptation actions featured in second-generation NDCs compared to first-generation NDCs.
 On average, there are 0.4 transport adaptation measures per first-generation NDC and 1.1 transport adaptation measures per second-generation NDC.

-Only six second-generation NDCs (Antigua and Barbuda, Burundi, Cambodia, Kenya, Liberia, Papua New Guinea) contain transport adaptation targets.
+Only six second-generation NDCs (Antigua and Barbuda, Burundi, Cambodia, Kenya, Liberia, Papua New Guinea) contain transport adaptation targets (see Table 3).
 They include targets to climate-proof infrastructure and develop public transport and active mobility systems in support of more robust and resilient transport systems.

 New climate strategies feature a strong focus on electrification of road transport across vehicle types.
 Electric mobility (e-mobility) is the most common category of measures in second-generation NDCs.
-60 second-generation NDCs (52%) include e-mobility-related actions, representing 19% of all actions.
-31 non-GHG transport targets in second-generation NDCs relate to vehicle electrification, and all are from middle and high-income countries.
+81 second-generation NDCs (55%) include e-mobility-related actions, representing 19% of all actions.
+45 non-GHG transport targets in second-generation NDCs relate to vehicle electrification.

 Freight remains overlooked in NDC measures despite the sector’s large contributions to GHG emissions.
 Action on freight is urgent due to rapidly rising demand and emissions.
 Only a few second-generation NDCs embrace a shift of road freight to rail and improvements of logistics.

 The large majority of actions in second-generation NDCs do not specify which transport activity type they will apply to.
 The most popular freight actions in second-generation NDCs include: shifting from road transport to rail or inland waterways (16 actions), freight efficiency improvements (10 actions) and vehicle-focused improvements (8 actions).